altaurog/ebs/README.rst

 Evidence Based Scheduling
 =========================

-This is a simple python implementation of `evidence based scheduling`_ (a la Joel Spolsky).
-It generates confidence plots from a list of tasks and a set of scheduling rules.
+This is a simple python implementation of `evidence based scheduling`_ (à la Joel Spolsky).
+It generates confidence plots for project completion dates from a list of task estimates and a set of scheduling rules.

 Dependencies
 -------------